Light Coming on the Plains

 Light Coming on the Plains is the name of three watercolor paintings made by Georgia O'Keeffe in 1917.
 They were made when O'Keeffe was teaching at West Texas State Normal College in Canyon, Texas.
 They reflect the evolution of her work towards pure abstraction, and an early American modernist landscape.
-It was unique for its time.
-Compared to Sunrise that she painted one year earlier, it was simpler and more abstract.
+They were unique for their time.
+Compared to Sunrise that she painted one year earlier, the paintings were simpler and more abstract.

-Striving to design harmonious paintings that are an interpretation of her feelings about the subject, she created a work of the Texas plains and wide open skies—and particularly the sunrises found there— that were wondrous to her.
-It has been called a radical work of art, and Light Coming on the Plains III is considered one of the best paintings of the skies by Laura Cumming of The Guardian.
+Striving to design harmonious paintings that were an interpretation of her feelings about the subject, she created works of the Texas plains and wide open skies—and particularly the sunrises found there—that were wondrous to her.
+They have been called radical works of art, and Light Coming on the Plains III is considered one of the best paintings of the skies by Laura Cumming of The Guardian.

 Background

 She began a series of watercolor paintings based upon the scenery and expansive views during her walks, which often included Palo Duro Canyon.
 O'Keeffe enjoyed the Texas plains and particularly the sky, which she said she loved and found wonderful.
 She enjoyed sunrises, sunsets and moonrises—and developed a fondness for intense and nocturnal colors.
 During an early morning bus ride from Amarillo to Canyon, O’Keefe said that she saw "the most extraordinary sunrise" that encouraged her to paint again.

 She moved out of her boarding house and chose to move into the home of the college physics professor and his wife because it was on the third floor and faced east, giving her a clear view of the dawning day.

 Building upon a practice she began in South Carolina in her charcoal abstractions, O'Keeffe painted to express her most private sensations and feelings.
 Rather than sketching out a design, she freely painted with watercolor.